 PROGRAM VIDEO (53 minutes total)

-- “Protocol for Controlling Hypertension in Adults” from the Million Hearts® website
+– Protocols for Controlling Hypertension in Adults from the Million Hearts® website

-- National Institutes of Health (National Heart, Lung, and Blood Institute) website
+– National Institutes of Health – High Blood Pressure

 Questions?
 Please contact the WNA office at 608-221-0383 or (800) 362-3959 or firstname.lastname@example.org

-Wisconsin Nurses Association is an approved provider of continuing nursing education by the Montana Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Wisconsin Nurses Association is approved with distinction as a provider of nursing continuing professional development by Montana Nurses Association, an accredited approver with distinction by the American Nurses Credentialing Center’s Commission on Accreditation.